-There are more than 4,000 "street" trees in Montpelier.
-Street trees are in the public right-of-way, or trees that are close enough to sidewalks and roadways to have an impact on the public.
-The health of those trees either enhances the beauty of our right-of-ways or becomes a hazard.
-If you are aware of a tree that is a hazard or needs attention please email Tree Warden Geoff Beyer.
+There are more than 2,000 "street" trees in Montpelier.
+Street trees are in the public right-of-way, which means they are close enough to sidewalks and roadways to have an impact on the public.
+Depending on their health, those trees can either offer us welcome shade and enhance the beauty of our city streets or become a potential hazard.

 Tree Warden Duties